 (170513) UPDATE About two weeks now.
 The swelling and inflammation have almost disappeared.
 Several other sites of pain have emerged in the meanwhile, areas that pretty much required kicking me while I was unconscious on the floor.
 The damage to my right eye appears to likely involve that "zygomatic" bone that makes up most of the cheekbone, where there is a small, hard lump, still tender to the touch.
 More serious perhaps are the problems in focusing and the ongoing flutter of my left eye.

 Belatedly, about Wednesday I recalled that I had Hydergine (Ergoloid mesylates) in stock from when I was trying it for its original use in treating or preventing senility.
 I stopped completely as it appeared as one of several possible triggerings of the colitis that started hitting about a year ago.
-So, I dug up the Hydergine, as it is also used for treating eschemia in strokes, so it would be logical to think that it might work for the symptoms I was getting.
-Then I realized that I had left over a weak steroid from early treatment of colitis, and added one tablet per day to the hydergine.
+So, I dug up the Hydergine, as it is also used as a mainstay for treating ischemia in strokes around the world, so it would be logical to think that it might work for the symptoms I was getting.
+Then I realized that I had left over a weak steroid from early treatment of colitis, and added one tablet per day of the steroid to the hydergine.
 The combo stopped or relieved most of the problems cold.

-(170506) UPDATE Yesterday my almost new backpack was stolen, along with its contents, as in several tools, a really nice flashlight, and a nice set of headphones, my gym Master lock, etc. Painful, but not critically important.
+(170506) UPDATE Yesterday my almost new backpack was stolen, along with its contents, as in several tools, a really nice flashlight, and my gym Master lock, etc. Painful, but not critically important.
 May or may not be related to the assault on me last Saturday.